alioh/AlRiyadh-Newspaper-Covid-Dataset/README.md

 ## License and Citation::
 ### License
-The data is being made freely available for download under a [Creative Commons Attribution 4.0 International license][CCAI].
+The data is being made freely available for download under a [Creative Commons Attribution 3.0 International license](https://creativecommons.org/licenses/by-nc/3.0/)[CCAI].
 ### Citing the dataset:
 Najwa Alghamdi and Ali Alohali, Saudi journalism in the age of COVID (2021).
 Submitted to Data in Brief.
 [Science Direct](https://www.sciencedirect.com/)).

 ## Team:
 The team behind this project: